microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/04-Performance.md

 <img src="../graphics/Azure_Portal_Update_In_Progress.png" alt="Azure_Portal_Update_In_Progress"/>

-TAnother way to monitor the progress of a change for the service object for Azure SQL Database is to use the DMV **sys.dm_operation_status**.
+Another way to monitor the progress of a change for the service object for Azure SQL Database is to use the DMV **sys.dm_operation_status**.
 This DMV exposes a history of changes to the database with ALTER DATABASE to the service objective and will show active progress of the change.
 Here is an example of this DMV after executing the above ALTER DATABASE statement:

 <pre>
 session_activity_id	resource_type	resource_type_desc	major_resource_id	minor_resource_id	operation	state	state_desc	percent_complete	error_code	error_desc	error_severity	error_state	start_time	last_modify_time